 Even though building functional metal parts directly from CAD files has been the focus of many researches for many years, parts made by Layered Manufacturing (LM) have limited surface accuracy and long build time due to the sacrificial support structures.
 The Multi-Axis Laser Aided Manufacturing Process (LAMP) system improves build time by adding two more rotation axes to the system in order to reduce the support structures.
 The strategy to decompose the part model to sub-volumes or cells and the algorithm to arrange the deposition of those cells are discussed.
 The problems and questions of how much material should be deposited along the determined directions are also addressed in this paper.

-K. Eiamsa-ard et al., "Building Sequence of Boundary Model in Layered Manufacturing," 31st Design Automation Conference, American Society of Mechanical Engineers (ASME), Jan 2005.
+K. Eiamsa-ard et al., "Building Sequence of Boundary Model in Layered Manufacturing," Proceedings of the 31st Design Automation Conference (1994, San Diego, CA), American Society of Mechanical Engineers (ASME), Jun 2005.

 Mechanical and Aerospace Engineering

 Keywords and Phrases

 © 2005 American Society of Mechanical Engineers (ASME), All rights reserved.